heptarch/heptarch.github.io/drafts/demon.md

  outwards to the North Sea.
  Now they are hurtling, the oars flat in the rowlocks and skimming the water, she and the boat one breathless motion.
-Facing backwards, she can see from a distance the grey and frozen light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.
+Facing backwards, the frozen
+light of Aberdeen grpws smaller; beneath, the mild swell of the wave which bears them.
-Turning, a black rectangle stands out against the nightblue flux of the waves.
+She turns to see a black rectangle stands out against the nightblue flux of the waves.

 The dream lurches.